Nine Dead In Russia School Shooting - UrduPoint

 The ages of the injured people varied from between seven and 62.

-In the aftermath of the killings, authorities declared a day of mourning for Wednesday while Putin expressed his "deep condolences" to the victims and called for new gun laws.
+Authorities have declared Wednesday a day of mourning, with Putin expressing his "deep condolences" to the victims and calling for new gun laws.

 "The president gave an order to urgently work out a new provision concerning the types of weapons that can be in civilian hands, taking into account the weapon" used in the attack, his spokesman Dmitry Peskov said.